 Follow the instructions in the Convert Text to Columns Wizard to specify how you want to divide the text into columns.

-Note For help with completing all the steps of the wizard, see the topic, Split text among columns by using functions, or click Help in the Convert to Text Columns Wizard.
+Note For help with completing all the steps of the wizard, see the topic, Split names by using the Convert Text to Columns Wizard, or click Help in the Convert to Text Columns Wizard.